areebtariq2001/legacy-tool/README.md

 Honest Status & Roadmap

-StarBuild today is a working prototype with 40+ features, built by a solo developer.
+StarBuild today is a working prototype with 44+ features, built by a solo developer.
 It is a strong assessment and audit tool, not yet a certified banking-grade platform.

+Known limitations (stated honestly):

+The Sandbox Test feature is a lightweight, resource-limited subprocess check — not a fully isolated Docker sandbox.
+It should only be used with trusted, already-migrated code.
+The GitHub Webhook Receiver scans changed files on push; full CI/CD integration (auto-generating a migration pull request) requires GitHub App write-access setup, which is planned.

 Roadmap:

-SOC 2 certification & independent security audit On-premise / private cloud deployment with RBAC and full audit trails Git/CI-CD integration (auto-scan on commit/PR) Conversational codebase Q&A (RAG-based)
+SOC 2 certification & independent security audit On-premise / private cloud deployment with RBAC and full audit trails Fully isolated Docker-based (or external service-based) sandbox execution GitHub App integration for automated pull request generation
-Sandbox environment for testing migrated code against synthetic transactions Formal audit-ready PDF/Word export reports

 We believe honesty is a strength: banks value accuracy, explainability, and auditability — and StarBuild already delivers early versions of all three.
 Every scan includes a disclaimer, and no result is presented as a certified guarantee.